 One common way many insect pests are moved around the country, beyond their natural rate of spread based on biology and flight potential, is on firewood carried by campers, hunters and other users of our forests.
 This firewood may come from trees killed by insect pests and taken down wherever the visitors came from.
 A regulation is in effect that prohibits the import of firewood into New York unless it has been heat treated to kill pests.
 The regulation also limits the transportation of untreated firewood to less than 50 miles from its source.
-A firewood storage building was recently completed to permit the sale of heat treated wood that complies with state regulations
+A firewood storage building was recently completed to permit the sale of heat treated wood that complies with state regulations.

-It is the Departments goal, in collaboration with other agencies and interested groups, to work to establish a documented inventory of species by location within the campground and to implement an active invasive species management program to help contain, and possibly eradicate, further growth of these species.
-It is through these continued efforts that a collaborative initiative among the New York State Department of Environmental Conservation, Adirondack Park Invasive Plant Program and the State University of New York College of Environmental Science and Forestry developed the Adirondack Park State Campground Terrestrial Invasive Plant Management 2014 Program Report.
+It is the Department's goal, in collaboration with other agencies and interested groups, to work to establish a documented inventory of species by location within the campground and to implement an active invasive species management program to help contain, and possibly eradicate, further growth of these species.
+It is through these continued efforts that a collaborative initiative among the New York State Department of Environmental Conservation, Adirondack Park Invasive Plant Program and the State University of New York College of Environmental Science and Forestry developed the Adirondack Park State Campground Terrestrial Invasive Plant Management 2015 Program Report.
 The report finds the following for Eighth Lake Campground:

-Garlic mustard is widely dispersed throughout the Eighth Lake Campground and was found on site numbers 6-8, 13, 15, 17, 20, 22, 24, 31, 32, 34-40, 74-76, 80, 87-91, 93, 96, 98, 100, 101, 105, 106, and 108.
-It was also found between sites 34 and 36, along the road across from both sites 63 and 64, and behind the bathroom near site 96.
-The most intense area of infestation was found at sites 31-40.
+Garlic mustard is widely dispersed throughout the Eighth Lake Campground and was found at site numbers 8, 15, 17, 23, 30, 31, 33, 35-37, 79, 80, 88, 91, 95, 100, 108 and 113.
+It was also found behind the bathroom between sites 38 and 40.